Dorking CBT

 Trauma and PTSD

-Life throws many challenges at us.
-Sometimes traumatic events can have a cumulative effect on us and we find ourselves feeling worn down and scarred.
-We need a space to unpack and process things.
-Trauma does not inevitably lead to PTSD.
-Sometimes, specific events shock us.
-In PTSD, we experience flashbacks and nightmares; we are hyper-vigilant to threat and avoid situations, fearing threat.
+Life throws many challenges at us, and sometimes traumatic events can have a cumulative effect, leaving us feeling worn down and scarred.
+We need a safe space to unpack and process these experiences.
+While trauma does not inevitably lead to PTSD, specific events can indeed shock us.
+In cases of PTSD, individuals may experience flashbacks

 • Privacy Policy